danielmusselwhite/NucleiCounter/ReadMe.md

 ```
 ![InitialInputs](./docs/images/1_initialInputs.png)

-1. You will be prompted to enter the:
+1. You will be prompted to enter the: Image Path
-   1. Image Path
-   2. If you want to circle all found nuclei or only the large ones (recommend all)
-   3. If you want to clean the mask (recommended to clean)

 2. You can either use the default values by just pressing `Enter` or input your own values.